raregamer/hello-world/README.md

 # hello-world
-Hello World refreshing my memory on GitHub
+Hello World refreshing my memory on GitHub.
+"The journey is more important at the end of it all."